How Multifactor Authentication (MFA) Can Help Protect Against Cyber Threats [Video]

 How Can Your Business Get Started with MFA?

 An organization should be clear about what they want to protect and know that there is flexibility regarding which authentication factors can be used without unduly inconveniencing their users.

 An extra layer of security in the form of MFA is crucial, but the options can vary from one solution to the next.
-To learn how a business can implement MFA and increase their cyber defenses, Travelers offers its CyberRisk policyholders access to a one-hour consultation with a Symantec™ Security Coach, who can provide much-needed expertise and help pave the way for a stronger cybersecurity program.
+To learn how a business can implement MFA and increase their cyber defenses, Travelers offers its CyberRisk policyholders access to a one-hour consultation with an HCL Technologies Security Coach, who can provide much-needed expertise and help pave the way for a stronger cybersecurity program.

 Travelers can help you build a strong security program with flexible insurance options and policyholder benefits that includes pre-breach services and access to other cybersecurity resources.

 Contact your local independent agent to learn more.